 I also taught my first pups Missy and Buzz to stay in their feeding spot when eating inside.
-They ate their raw dog food either in their crates or on washable towels and mats.
+They ate their raw dog food without the mess either in their crates or on washable towels and mats.

 Every now and then, I also feed him in his crate.
 I also did that when I had first adopted him and wanted to give him a place where he could feel safe, especially at feeding time.